TD Synnex

-TD SYNNEX is an American IT distribution company with a workforce of 22,000 in over 100 countries.
-On September 1, 2021, Tech Data completed a merger with Synnex creating TD SYNNEX, a new company with $59.8 billion in revenue.
-Through the combination of both companies, TD SYNNEX becomes the largest IT distributor, surpassing Ingram Micro.
-TD SYNNEX is led by former Tech Data CEO, Rich Hume.
+TD Synnex Corporation is an American IT distribution company with a workforce of 22,000 in over 100 countries.
+It was formed in 2021 by the merger of Synnex and Tech Data.
+TD Synnex is led by CEO Patrick Zammit.

 Ownership

-At closing former Synnex shareholders owned 55% of TD SYNNEX while Apollo Global Management, the previous owner of Tech Data, owned 45%.
+At closing former Synnex shareholders owned 55% of TD Synnex while Apollo Global Management, the previous owner of Tech Data, owned 45%.

 Revenue

-With the merger of Tech Data and Synnex, TD SYNNEX becomes the largest IT distributor having a combined revenue of $59.8 billion, which surpasses Ingram Micro, whose 2020 revenue was $49.1 billion.
-On January 11, 2022, TD SYNNEX reported the results of the first full quarter following the merger.
-TD SYNNEX reported fiscal year 2021 fourth quarter revenue of $15.61 billion.
+With the merger of Tech Data and Synnex, TD Synnex becomes the largest IT distributor having a combined revenue of $59.8 billion, which surpasses Ingram Micro, whose 2020 revenue was $49.1 billion.

 Leadership

-Rich Hume, former CEO of Tech Data, is CEO of TD SYNNEX.
-Former Synnex president and CEO, Dennis Polk, serves as TD SYNNEX’s executive chair of the board of directors.
+Ann Vezina serves as TD Synnex's executive chair of the board of directors.
+In November 2023, Patrick Zammit was named chief operating officer, reporting to company CEO Rich Hume effective January 1.

+In June 2024, the company announced that Patrick Zammit would assume the CEO role effective September 1, replacing Rich Hume who will remain on the TD Synnex board of directors.